 - it breaks the data up and draws multiple graphs with it.

-All of the graphs above are using the same data array (shown below), but the different structures and options used for each graph determine what it shows.
+All of the graphs above (except for the EmptyGraph) are using the same data array (shown below), but the different structures and options used for each graph determine what it shows.

 $values = array( // 0 1 2 3 4 5 6 7 8 array('Dough', 30, 50, 40, 20, 49, 10), array('Ray', 50, 3, 55, 40, 60, 30, 7, 15), array('Me', 40, -60, 45, 30, 58, 10, 65), array('So', 25, 15, 40, 22, 45, 18), array('Far', 45, 25, 50, 35, 58, 28), array('Lard', 35, 25, 39, 31, 44, 22), array('Tea', -20, 45, 3, -28, 14, -32), );

 Floating Bar Graphs